wp-plugins/blaatschaap-oauth/README.md

 /path/to/your/webroot/wp-content/plugins/

 == Changelog ==
+0.3.5 :

+Bugfix: Previous versions allowed a logged in user to link to an already
+		linked service.

+Field for configuring OAuth services are wider.
+Started rewrite to abstract generic Authorisation code, to allow future support for other Authorisation methods

 0.3 :

 Rewritten button code.
 It no longer uses "CSS3 Social Sign-in Buttons by Nicolas Gallagher".
 You can now upload your own logos.
 Adding custom CSS is also possible.

 0.2 :